-You must use the specialty pharmacy to purchase all specialty prescription drugs or visit the onsite pharmacy at the UNITE HERE HEALTH-Health Center.
+You must use the specialty pharmacy to purchase all specialty prescription drugs.
 The specialty pharmacy provides prescription drugs for certain chronic or difficult-to-treat health conditions, such as multiple sclerosis (MS) or Hepatitis C. Specialty prescription drugs often need to be handled differently than other prescription drugs, or they may need special administration or monitoring.
-However, if you take specialty medications as part of your HIV treatment plan, you may be able to receive an exception to use your network retail pharmacy instead.
-The specialty drug copays will apply, even if you get an exception.
-You can get a copy of the form you must fill out to request this exemption by calling HospitalityRx at (844) 484-4726.